TERREMEMBER/znbase/docs/content/latest/reference/configuration/yb-master.md

 The number of shards per YB-TServer for each YSQL table when a user table is created.

 Default: `-1` (server internally sets default value).
 For servers with up to two CPU cores, the default value is `2`.
 For servers with three or four CPU cores, the default value is `4`.
 Beyond four cores, the default value is `8`.
 Local cluster installations, created with `yb-ctl` and `yb-docker-ctl`, use a value of `2` for this flag.
-Clusters created with `yugabyted` use a default value of `1`.
+Clusters created with `ZNbased` use a default value of `1`.

 {{< note title="Note" >}}